huangkaiw3n/ActivitySim/ReadmeProject.txt

 On state BUS:
 When isOnVehicle is true, the state is kept same.
 Else, if isMagStillForDuration is true, the user will be considered to be IDLE, and OUTDOOR or INDOOR is determined by isLowLight.
-If isMagStillForDuration is false, the user will be consdiered to be walking.
+If isMagStillForDuration is false, the user will be considered to be walking.

 Currently, there is also a minimum time of 20 seconds before state is allowed to be changed in the main algo.
 The results of the whole algorithm will be further tweaked based on the larger pool of data in the next phase of the project.
 One way this could be done is by adjusting the respective delays and latency.